When you search for a local business like yours on Google, what’s the first thing that comes up?

 Note that there are separate rules for healthcare provider business profiles.

-If you are ever confused about how your Google My Business profile should be configured, you can make an appointment with one of their small business advisors.
+If you are ever confused about how your Google Business Profile should be configured, you can make an appointment with one of their small business advisors.